Umplify/xunit-dependency-injection/README.md

 [![Xunit.Microsoft.DependencyInjection on fuget.org](https://www.fuget.org/packages/Xunit.Microsoft.DependencyInjection/badge.svg)](https://www.fuget.org/packages/Xunit.Microsoft.DependencyInjection)

 # Xunit Dependency Injection framework
-Xunit does not come with any built-in dependency injection features, therefore developers have to come up with their own solution to recruit their favourite dependency injection frameworks in their tests.
+Xunit does not come with any built-in dependency injection features, therefore developers have to come up with a solution to recruit their favourite dependency injection framework in their tests.

-This library brings in Microsoft's dependency injection container to Xunit by leveraging fixtures.
+This library brings in Microsoft's dependency injection container to Xunit scope by leveraging Xunit fixtures.

-## Get started
+## Getting started

 ### Nuget package
-First add the nuget package to your Xunit project:
+First add the following [nuget package](https://www.nuget.org/packages/Xunit.Microsoft.DependencyInjection/) to your Xunit project:

 ```
 Install-Package Xunit.Microsoft.DependencyInjection